Sending Guaranteed Messages

 Message Correlation

 When using Guaranteed messaging, a correlation key or tag is used to correlate a message with its ACK or NACK.
-For the JCSMP, Java RTO, and .NET APIs, the correlation key is an object that is passed back to the client during the event broker ACK or NACK.
+For the Java RTO and .NET APIs, the correlation key is an object that is passed back to the client during the event broker ACK or NACK.
 For the C API, the correlation tag is a pointer that is passed back to the client during the event broker ACK or NACK.

 Using Correlation Keys